Kong/terraform-provider-konnect-beta/docs/resources/api_document.md

 ### Optional

-- `labels` (Map of String) Labels store metadata of an entity that can be used for filtering an entity list or for searching across entity types.

-Keys must be of length 1-63 characters, and cannot start with "kong", "konnect", "mesh", "kic", or "_".
 - `parent_document_id` (String) API Documents may be rendered as a tree of files.

 Specify the `id` of another API Document as the `parent_document_id` to add some heirarchy do your documents.